I've signed up to be a member, now what?

 What if I’ve applied to take part?

-Everyone who books a place is welcome to attend, to sit and listen to the Masterclass and ask questions when suitable.
+If bookings are open online, everyone who books a place is welcome to attend, to sit and listen to the Masterclass and ask questions when suitable.
 For many of our Masterclasses, there is also the opportunity to take part in a practical element.
 It will always state on the event webpage how to apply to take part - often it is to just send us an email with your details.

-If you applied to take part and haven't heard back from us, this means unfortunately you haven't been selected as one of the onstage participants for this session.
+If you applied to take part and haven't heard back from us, this means unfortunately you haven't been selected as one of the participants for this session.
 We try and give as many people with a wide variety of backgrounds and at different stages of their career the opportunity to participate, so please do not be disheartened.
 You may be selected for future workshops so please do keep applying.
 Often even if you are not successful, you can still come along as an attendee to watch the masterclass - drop us an email if you're not sure.

 What if my plans change?